wavebyrd/great_expectations/docs/docusaurus/docs/cloud/connect/connect_postgresql.md

    ```

    - Replace `<your_password>` and `<your_database>` with your own values.
-   - `ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO gx_role;` is optional and gives the `gx_role` user access to all future tables in the defined schema.
+   - `ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO gx_role;` is optional and gives the `gx_role` user access to all future tables and views in the defined schema.

 4. Click **Execute/Refresh**.